pleabargain/EnglishHelpsYourCareer/idioms.md

 # All along
 * If you have known or suspected something all along, then you have felt this from the beginning.
 # All and sundry
-* This idiom is a way of emphasising 'all', like saying 'each and every one'.
+* This idiom is a way of emphasizing 'all', like saying 'each and every one'.
 # All ears
 * If someone says they're all ears, they are very interested in hearing about something.
 # All eyes on me